 The Freedom keyboard makes only limited changes.
-The home ASDF row, and bottom ZXCV row, key positions remain unchanged.
+The home ASDF row and bottom ZXCV row key positions remain unchanged.
 By using the home row as the reference, the bottom row is already symmetrically offset for finger reach.
 The top numerical row and QWER row have been vertically aligned for symmetry of reach, while the F row has been brought closer for ease of reach.
-The bottom spacebar has also been made taller for easy striking of the thumb.
+The bottom spacebar has also been made taller for easy striking by the thumb.

 A more aggressive tented angle completely removes any pronation of your forearms and wrists.

 A declined angle is provided for users whose seating position is higher relative to the desk.
 This ensures your forearms approach the keyboard at an aligned angle.

 For users who sit lower relative to the desk, the Freedom provides an incline such that the keyboard meets your forearms at a naturally aligned angle.

 By default, the Freedom is configured at a 25° rotation ensuring your wrists are never in a stressed and deviated position.
 With your elbows by your side, the rotation of your wrists will be aligned naturally to the keyboard.